klaudiosinani/binstree/readme.md

 - Return Type: `Node | null`

-Return the root node of the tree.
-If the tree is empty, then it will return `null`.
+Returns the root node of the tree.
+If the tree is empty `null` is returned.

 ```js
 const {Tree} = require('bstrie');